 We want campers to be able to manage their diabetes with the same tools they use at home.
-We encourage the continuation of devices such as CGMs and insulin pumps, if they are a part of your teen's care plan.
+We encourage the continuation of devices such as CGMs and insulin pumps, if they are a part of your child's care plan.

-Because camp life is so different than typical routines at home or at school, some variability will exist and we urge you to read our guidelines and recommendations regarding your teen's diabetes technology at the Teen Retreat.
+Because camp life is so different than typical routines at home or at school, some variability will exist and we urge you to read our guidelines and recommendations regarding your child's diabetes technology at camp.

-DIABETES TECHNOLOGY GUIDELINES:
+CGM's DIABETES TECHNOLOGY GUIDELINES CGM's

-CGM's

-- Numbers from Dexcom (G6 System) and Freestyle Libre monitors may be used to dose insulin. - All campers will do fingersticks when needed. - If any of the following are true, it is recommended that the number be confirmed with a fingerstick before dosing: - Child's symptoms do not match the reading. - CGM has not been calibrated as per manufacturer's guidelines. - Sensors will be replaced as needed; please send at least one extra to camp. - High blood glucose alarms may be disengaged or changed during camp.
-Low glucose alarms will remain engaged, but may need to be adjusted given different activities at camp. - The DFC will not be responsible for lost, misplaced, or damaged devices. - If integrated into a supportive insulin pump, the "suspend before low" (Medtronic); "ControlQ" (TSlim); adaptive basal (OmniPod 5) feature should be enabled while at camp due to activity levels and routines being different than at home.
+- Numbers from Dexcom (G6/G7 System) and Freestyle Libre monitors may be used to dose insulin. - All campers will do fingersticks when needed. - If any of the following are true, it is recommended that the number be confirmed with a fingerstick before dosing: - Child's symptoms do not match the reading. - CGM has not been calibrated as per manufacturer's guidelines. - The "share" feature will not be available at camp.
+We want camp to be a respite for parents as well. - Sensors will be replaced as needed; please send at least one to two extra to camp. - High blood glucose alarms may be disengaged or changed during camp.
+Low glucose alarms will remain engaged, but may need to be adjusted given different activities at camp. - If integrated into a supportive insulin pump, the "suspend before low" (Medtronic); "Control-IQ" (TSlim); "adaptive basal" (Omnipod 5) feature should be enabled while at camp due to activity levels and routines being different than at home.